OTHRegensburgSoftwareentwicklungSW/voci/README.md

 # Softwareentwicklung

-## Projekt "Voci - Chatsystem"
+## Project "Voci - Chatsystem"

-Voci ist ein System für Voicestreaming und Text-Messaging.
+Voci is a chat-system for sending messages in calls or chatrooms.